freddiehaddad/assembly/README.md

 ## Address Space

-One common layout of a program in memory:
+A commonly used memory organization for a program at runtime:

 ```text
 Low Memory      +-----------+